Jim Titus

-Jim Titus is an American film and television actor.
+Jim Titus (born May 7, 1981, New York) is an American film and television actor.

 Titus is the son of James T. Williams Sr. and Film & Television make-up artist Ellie Winslow.
-He has appeared in television shows, including FOX's The Mindy Project, NBC's Heroes, ABC's My Wife and Kids, Nickelodeon's Taina, and CBS' Without A Trace & Judging Amy.
+He has appeared in television shows, including FOX's The Mindy Project, NBC's Heroes, ABC's My Wife and Kids, Nickelodeon's Taina, and CBS' Without a Trace & Judging Amy.
 In 2003 Jim had a recurring role as "Officer Marvin Bryson" on the NBC hit Law & Order: Special Victims Unit.
 In 2010, he was cast as recurring Guest Star "Officer Barry Maple" on ABC Family's #1 hit Pretty Little Liars.

 Titus has also appeared in films, including Gus Van Sant's critically acclaimed Finding Forrester starring Sean Connery, and several independent films, including the Sundance Film Festival Official Selections Rhythm of the Saints, and This Revolution.